 – No built-in image stabilization

-The Nikon 85mm f/1.8G stands out as a top-tier lens for use with Nikon D5000 cameras, particularly when it comes to portrait photography.
-It affords you an amazing bokeh effect and rich contrast along with a shallow depth of field.
+It affords you a fantastic bokeh effect, rich contrast, and a shallow depth of field.
 If you want to take your portraiture to the next level, then this is worth considering adding to your arsenal.

 2. Sigma 30mm f/1.4 DC HSM Fit Lens